-Some people choose to hold a handfasting in the Inner Circle at Stonehenge, which I can arrange, given sufficient notice.
-Another possibility is a ceremony in the public area, and that can be fantastic too!
+Some people choose to hold a handfasting in the Inner Circle at Stonehenge.
+Vows That Wow can arrange this, given sufficient notice.
+Another possibility is a ceremony in the public area, and that is fantastic too!

 Image shows a Stonehenge Midsummer Vow Renewal Ceremony